NaRDilvc/test/README.md

 # Reminder App

-This repository includes a small FastAPI example and a simple Windows-based reminder UI written with Tkinter.
+This repository includes a small FastAPI example and a stylish Windows-based reminder UI built with ttkbootstrap.

 ## Running the API